 You need to know who your customers are and produce content that speaks to them.
 For example, you may have a demographic of people in their 30s or 40s, two-career families with kids involved in sports and other activities.

 This couple may or may not live in an HOA.
-But they want a healthy, green lawn and attractive landscape.
-How can your landscaping services help them?
+But they want a healthy, green lawn and an attractive landscape.
+How can your landscaping services help them save time and still have beautiful curb appeal?

 You want to incorporate local SEO into your blogs, web pages, landing pages, and emails.
 How do people find your lawn and landscaping company?
 What local keywords do they stick in the search engine?